 Children like to recite these poems for fun, but they can serve a very real use for people studying English as a second language.
 For example, the tongue twister above about selling seashells could be especially useful to ESL students, because it contrasts the similar “s” and “sh” sounds in English.

-The tongue twister about Peter Piper is a great way to practice English vowels; it puts different sounding vowels between similar-sounding consonants.
+The classic tongue twister about Peter Piper is a great way to practice English vowels; it puts different sounding vowels between similar-sounding consonants.
 It also combines vowels with “r,” a vowel-consonant combo that’s common in English but rare in a lot of other languages.
 These simple tongue twisters in English for beginners can boost your child’s engagement with the language.

 Using Tongue Twisters for Other Languages

-Here’s a good example of a Korean tongue twister, with English translation and phonetic transliteration:
+Here’s a good example of a Korean tongue twister, with an English translation and phonetic transliteration:

 Korean tongue twister: